5 steps for moving in and getting settled in your new home

-It’s time to unpack, unwind and start enjoying the fruits of your efforts.
+It’s time to unpack, unwind and start enjoying the fruits of your labor.
 The end is in sight.
 According to our friends at The Spruce, organization is the key.

 - Determine your color scheme and decorating needs before you settle in and do as much of your painting and staining as possible before moving day.

 - Develop a plan for unpacking and decide where you want things to go before you open that first box.